zbalkan/wazuhregex/README.md

 ## Installation

 The application requires Python 3.11 or newer, with Python 3.13 recommended.
-For command-line use—the recommended installation for most users—use [pipx](https://pipx.pypa.io/).
+For command-line use -the recommended installation for most users- use [pipx](https://pipx.pypa.io/).
 It installs the application and its dependencies in an isolated environment while exposing the `wazuhregex` command on your `PATH`:

 ```bash
 pipx install wazuhregex